Phastboy/Data-Structures-and-Algorithms-DSA-/Foundations/README.md

 ```

 ## Abstract Data Types

-*Abstraction involves simplifying complex systems by breaking them down into smaller parts and hiding the unnecessary details.*
+**Abstraction** involves simplifying complex systems by breaking them down into smaller parts and hiding the unnecessary details.

+### Characteristics
+1. **Encapsulation:** Bundles data with method that operate on the data, and restrict direct access to some object's components.

+2. **Simplification:** Omits unnecessary details to ensure reduced complexity, making it easy to focus on high level operations.

+3. **Modularity:** Divides program into smaller, manageable, and reusable parts (modules), each responsible for a specific functionality.